turrisjs/generator-turris/README.md

 `$ yo turris`
 Creates a new turris.js application.

+`$ yo turris:component myName`
+Generates a new React component named *myName*.

 `$ yo turris:page myName`
 Generates a new page named *myName* and injects it into main app.
+The only difference between page and component is that page generates and exports a route.

 ## Learning Your Way Around